The Television & Radio Database

 Top Gear of the Pops (16th March 2007) Jeremy Clarkson, Richard Hammond and James May hosted their own version of the chart show as part of Red Nose Day 2007.

 Comic Relief Does Top of the Pops (13th March 2009) A special selection of the latest releases presented by Fearne Cotton and Reggie Yates, with Noel Fielding, French & Saunders, Davina McCall, Jonathan Ross, David Tennant and Claudia Winkleman.
+The BBC stopped including show numbers after the weekly show ended in 2006 but some sources refer to this as Episode 2209.

 In addition to the artist, title, chart position and peak position, we have also attempted to list the current archive status for each song.
 Some performances that were missing have been rediscovered over the years and are now being kept in other archives or in personal collections.
 The abbreviations we have used are as follows: